Today, that drought is going to end --- and it will end thanks to a 20-year old.

 Spieth didn’t have to say what Nicklaus told him.
 We already knew, because the Golden Bear let us in on a secret Thursday morning.

 He said that a couple of the younger players these days come to ask for his advice, but not many.
-But when they do, Nicklaus said he is always willing to answer any questions they had.
+But when they do, Nicklaus said he is always willing to answer any questions they have.

 After that, he asked us a question.